Skip to main content

 • The output isn't quite right: If you're not satisfied with the current result and want to keep digging or update it

-• Specifying the research: If the research results was not on point and you want to specify your search.
+• Specifying the research: If the research results were not on point and you want to specify your search.
 For example, by asking for research from specific sources or during specific time intervals

 Best Practices

-Think of blocks either like building blocks or (final) drafts - once you have a version you like, preserve it by starting fresh in a new block.
-This approach gives you more flexibility and keeps your work organized.
+Think of blocks either like tabs or documents - once you have a version you like, preserve it by creating a new one.
+This approach gives you more flexibility and keeps your work organized and traceable.

 • Remember that you can always delete a block if you're not happy with it.
 Don't be afraid to experiment - blocks are easily removable if they don't fit in the context!

 💡 Pro tip: When in doubt, create a new block.
-It's better to have multiple versions to choose from than to lose a good output through iteration.
+It's better to have multiple versions to choose from than having good ideas buried in underneath others.

 Did this answer your question?